kapej42/kapej42/README.md

 - 🚀 Open Accelerator building Tech Tribes
 - 🤝 eager to collaborate on open-source to keep technology open, sovereign, and human-friendly.
 - 😅 Curently working on Private AI & Digital Sovereignty
 - 🧑‍💻 Nerd, lazy runner 🏃‍♂️ and brewing beer 🍻 for charity
+- ⛵️ Living in Fryslân
+- 🎹️ PLaying in De Oosterdijkers - De Dijk Tribute band
 - 📬 Reach me on Bluesky (https://bsky.app/kapej.com)
 - 🪐 Liking Hitchhikers Guide to the Galaxy